 By the time Andrew Hancock reached college at Texas A&M, he didn’t have a clue what major to pursue, but he did know that he had liked taking pictures ever since growing up with a Kodak Fisher Price camera.
 Hancock received his degree in written journalism, but it didn’t take long for him to weave his old passion for photography in with his job.
 He wanted to be able to tell a story in as many ways as possible, and photojournalism simply offered more flexibility.

 "I like diversity not only in clients but in storytelling and what I like to pursue," he says.
 "I’m very restless.
 I need a lot of change.
 I completely reject the notion that someone has to focus on one thing in their career.
 My whole thought is, why can’t I be the best at everything that I want to do?"

-Today, Hancock describes himself as an action and portrait photographer, but the element that ties all of his work together is action.
+Today, Hancock describes himself as a sports, portrait, travel, and documentary photographer, but the element that ties all of his work together is action.
 In most of his portraits, subjects look to be in mid-thought, or the environment is changing around them.
+For every one shot in his “Energy Production” gallery of some distant piece of equipment, there are three or four up-close shots of people engaged in visually fascinating work.
 Perhaps Hancock simply loathes the idea of being static.
 He feels some restless force so powerfully that it shapes every facet of his craft.